MaksimDzhangirov/backendBankExample/docs/part27-eng.md

           docker push $ECR_REGISTRY/$ECR_REPOSITORY:$IMAGE_TAG
 ```

-We also define another variable for the ECR REPOSITORY.
+We also define another variable for the ECR repository.
 In our case, it
 should be `simplebank`, as we're created before.
 So let's paste in the name
 here.